-Titles should be concise, specific, and informative and should contain the key points of the work.
-Similarly, although subtitles are frequently useful in expanding on titles, they should not contain key elements of the study as a supplement to an overly general title.
-Additionally, too much detail should be avoided.
+Titles should be concise, specific, informative and should contain the key points of the work.
+Similarly, although the subtitle is frequently useful in expanding on the title, it should not contain key elements of the study as a supplement to an overly general title:

-Avoid: Psychiatric Disorders: A Rural-Urban Comparison Better: Rural-Urban Differences in the Prevalence of Psychiatric Disorders
+Avoid: Psychiatric Disorders: A Rural-Urban Comparison

+Better: Rural-Urban Differences in the Prevalence of Psychiatric Disorders

-Subtitles should complement the title by providing supplementary information that gives more detail about the content and aids in information retrieval.
+However, too much detail should be avoided.
+Subtitles should complement the title by providing supplementary information that will supply more detail about the content and aid in information retrieval.
 Subtitles of scientific manuscripts may be used to amplify the title; however, the main title should be able to stand alone.
-Phrases such as "Role of," Effects of," "Treatment of," "Use of," and "Report of a Case of" can often be omitted from both titles and subtitles.
-Although sometimes - especially in randomized controlled trials, (in which causality can be demonstrated) - the use of such phrases as "effects of" is appropriate.

-Randomized controlled trials should be identified in the title or subtitle so that readers are alert to the level of evidence and study design; it is also helpful to researchers performing a meta-analysis.
+Phrases such as "Role of," Effects of," "Treatment of," "Use of," and "Report of a Case of" can often be omitted from both titles and subtitles, though, sometimes, especially in randomized controlled trials, in which causality can be demonstrated, the use of such phrases as "effects of" is appropriate.
+Randomized controlled trials should be identified in the title or subtitle because this alerts readers to the level of evidence and study design and is helpful to researchers performing a meta-analysis.
 Other aspects of study design may be included in the title or subtitle.
-Sometimes a subtitle will contain the name of the group responsible for the study, especially if the study is 1) large, 2) best known by its group name or acronym, or 3) if it is a part of a series of reports from the same group.
+Sometimes a subtitle will contain the name of the group responsible for the study, especially if the study is large and is best know by its group name or acronym or if it is a part of a series of reports from the same group.